Jungle Atlantis – Producer/Director

-Running development team at award-winning indie.
+Day-to-day running of development team at award-winning indie.
 Work on a variety of history projects for main UK broadcasters.
 Creator of Dan Snow’s BBC2 series ‘The Birth of Empire: The East India Company’.
 Sept 2012 – Jan 2013.

 Dragonfly Film & Television Productions

 The biggest ever controlled plane crash.
 A Boeing 727 airliner is crashed into the Sonoran Desert, Mexico.
 A feature-length special for Channel 4/Discovery/ProSieben.
 Filmed in Mexico, USA (Colorado, Michigan, Missouri, Florida) and UK.
 March 2012 – July 2012.
 Nominated for BAFTA Award (best Specialist Factual), RTS Award (best Science & Natural History) and BAFTA Craft Award (best sound).

 The story of dramatic new research into the mysterious world of the unconscious mind.
 Do you control it… or does it control you?
 Filmed in UK, USA (Ohio, New York, Arizona) & Canada.
 1×60′ for the BBC’s award-winning science documentary strand, Horizon.
 August 2011 – Jan 2012.

 A new generation of astronomers are building super-telescopes that will rewrite the story of the heavens.
 This film follows the men and women pushing the limits of knowledge in some of the most extreme environments on Earth.
 Filmed in Chile, USA (California, Utah), France & Sweden.
 Feb – August 2011.